AST 131: Introduction to Astronomy Research

 Student Learning Outcomes

-5. Write and edit the team paper, obtain an external review, and submit for publication.
+5. Prepare and revise a team manuscript, seek external peer review, and submit the manuscript for publication.